-In the event of a delisting from the Nasdaq Capital Market, our stock would likely be traded in the over-the-counter inter-dealer quotation system, more commonly known as the OTC.
+In the event of a delisting from the Nasdaq Capital Market, we may seek to have our stock traded in the over-the-counter inter-dealer quotation system, more commonly known as the OTC.
 OTC transactions involve risks in addition to those associated with transactions in securities traded on the securities exchanges, such as the Nasdaq Capital Market, or, together, Exchange-listed stocks.
 Many OTC stocks trade less frequently and in smaller volumes than Exchange-listed stocks.
 Accordingly, our stock would be less liquid than it would be otherwise.
 Also, the prices of OTC stocks are often more volatile than Exchange-listed stocks.
 Additionally, institutional investors are usually prohibited from investing in OTC stocks, and it might be more challenging to raise capital when needed.